yingkitlee/Getting-and-Cleaning-Data-Project/Codebook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## Variables:

+* activity_labels: Row bind of train_label and test_label
+* features: List of features
+* extract_features: TRUE/FALSE values that matched the mean and standard deviation
+* X_train: Contains the X training data
+* y_train: Contains the y training data
+* subject_train: Contains the subject training data
+* train_data: Contains the training data combined based on X, y, and subject
+* X_test: Contains the X testing data
+* y_test: Contains the y testing data
+* subject_test: Contains the subject testing data
+* test_data: Contains the testing data combined based on X, y, and subject
+* data: Contains the combined data of train_data and test_data
+* id_labels: Contains the ID of the labels
+* data_labels: Contains the list of extracted labels
+* melt_data: Contains the molten data frame based on id_labels and measured based on data_labels
+* tidy_data: Contains the tidied data by dcast molten dataset and apply mean function

 ## Transformation details